 The end of the season is typically considered to be about three months after its start.
 Also, keep in mind that seasons in the northern and southern hemispheres are opposite from one another.

 In the northern hemisphere, spring and summer items tend to go on sale in June, while fall and winter products usually get reduced just after the winter holidays in January.
 The end of the summer season in the southern hemisphere is towards the end of February, while winter ends in late August.

-Now that we’ve covered the basics of how an end of season sale works, let’s look at how to run your own promotion in 2021.
+Now that we’ve covered how an end-of-season sale works, let’s look at how to run your own promotion:

 1. Mobilize your affiliate marketers

 Affiliate marketing is a powerful advertising tool.
 Using a network of affiliate marketers can help to get more eyes on your sale.